• Skip to primary navigation

 Facebook • Instagram

 Step back in time to this living history village that focuses on the colonial period to the present.
-The museum’s collection has 60,000 artifacts that tell the stories of American life over centuries.
-Exhibits include the Third County Courthouse: Center of Civic Life on Staten Island which showcases courthouse architecture, notable trials, the political process, and a county jail.
-The village is also home to the Voorlezer’s house, believed to be one of the oldest schoolhouses in the country, dating back to the 1690s.
+The museum’s collection has 60,000 artifacts that tell the stories of American life over the centuries.
+The village is home to the Voorlezer’s house, believed to be one of the oldest schoolhouses in the country, dating back to the 1690s.

 5. National Lighthouse Museum